oniatsu/HotSwitch-HS/README.md

 ### Advanced option

-If you want to replace the keybind `command + tab` to use HotSwitch-HS, you can do forcibly by using [Karabiner-Elements](https://karabiner-elements.pqrs.org/).
+If you want to replace the macOS's app switcher `command + tab` with HotSwitch-HS, you can do forcibly by using [Karabiner-Elements](https://karabiner-elements.pqrs.org/).

 #### `~/.config/karabiner/karabiner.json`